 Pre-existing Conditions

 Declaring pre-existing medical conditions is particularly important for long-stay policies.
-Over 12-24 months, the chance of needing treatment for a pre-existing condition increases.
+Over 12 to 24 months, the chance of needing treatment for a pre-existing condition rises.
 Failing to disclose conditions can void claims for related treatment throughout your entire stay.

 👤

-Working holiday insurance is typically priced for travellers aged 18-35, the age range covered by most WHVs.
-Premiums increase with age.
-Some providers offer slightly lower rates for travellers under 25.
+Working holiday insurance is typically priced for travellers aged 18 to 35, the age range covered by most WHVs.
+Premiums increase slightly with age.
+Some providers offer marginally lower rates for travellers under 25.

 📋